apache/mesos/docs/network-monitoring.md

 ## Configuration

-Per-container network monitoring and isolation is enabled on the slave by adding `network/port_mapping` to the slave command line `--isolation` flag.
+Per-container network monitoring and isolation is enabled on the agent by adding `network/port_mapping` to the agent command line `--isolation` flag.

     --isolation="network/port_mapping"

-If the slave has not been compiled with per-container network monitoring and isolation support, it will refuse to start and print an error:
+If the agent has not been compiled with per-container network monitoring and isolation support, it will refuse to start and print an error:

     I0708 00:17:08.080271 44267 containerizer.cpp:111] Using isolation: network/port_mapping